kearn77/python-retrosheet-project/readme.md

 The project summary directory contains two markdown files: synopsis.md and code_reference.md.
-The former provides a broad overview of the project and a test case for the module.
+The former provides a broad overview of the project and a test case for the modules.
 The latter provides a summary of the repository’s code.
+Newcomers to the repository should start here.

 ### [Project Scripts](/project_scripts/)

-The scripts directory contains the module’s python files.
+The scripts directory contains the project's python files.
 Anyone reviewing this directory would benefit from having the [code reference](/project_summary/code_reference.md) on hand.
 The bulk of the code exists within [retro_object.py](/project_scripts/retro_object.py), which creates a python class capable of calling retrosheet's software.